 We have always had modge-podge furniture because I get it second-hand, either by thrifting or handed down.
 Our last installment of furniture was leather and I was happy to have it, but it didn’t have a vintage feel to it.
 I thought if I could sell what we had to pay for a set more to my liking, I would have a go at it.

 My heart was set on a soft brown leather set with nailhead trim to go with what I wanted

 Lately, I’ve been trying to get a few projects done for our own home that I’ve had on my brain.
 Sometimes it seems like my head is going to explode and it feels good to work on something and be able to mark it off my list.
-I’ve always admired the whimsy of bathroom directional sign – a sort of vintage here-you-go sign.
+For some reason, I’ve always admired the whimsy of bathroom directional sign.
+You know, a sort of vintage here-you-go sign.
 Check out my repurposed direction…hee hee.

-Well, I’ve been making a point to work through my stash bit by bit and get creative and here is what I pulled out as possible repurposed direction sign candidates.
+Well, I’ve been making a point to work through my stash bit by bit and get creative.
+Here is what I pulled out as possible repurposed direction sign candidates.

-A wood turning, a small single tree (for a goat?), a rusty old coping saw, and a leftover piece of my treadle sewing machine table.
-I decided to use my rusty saw and sewing machine part (that funky piece of wood).
+What you see is a wood turning, a small single tree (for a goat?), a rusty old coping saw, and a leftover piece of my treadle sewing machine table.
+In addition, I also decided to use my rusty saw and sewing machine part (that funky piece of wood).

 I have a fascination for vintage typography and have a blast adding it to the pieces I work on.
 It was a goal of mine to do something fun on a chest of drawers, but when I found this cedar chest in a thrift store, I knew just what to do with it.

 *post does contain affiliate links so you can find the products I love to use too! (see full disclosure)

 Well…this is how I found it.